ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Highlight Trigger:** The colour to set the trigger highlight colour to.
  * **Highlight Grip:** The colour to set the grip highlight colour to.
  * **Highlight Touchpad:** The colour to set the touchpad highlight colour to.
+ * **Highlight Touchpad Two:** The colour to set the touchpad two highlight colour to.
  * **Highlight Button One:** The colour to set the button one highlight colour to.
  * **Highlight Button Two:** The colour to set the button two highlight colour to.
  * **Highlight System Menu:** The colour to set the system menu highlight colour to.